Superman: Up, Up and Away!: Plot

 Later, with his powers returning only by one third, Clark needs to master them again.
 Lois notices his powers have returned when she sees his hand on the hot burner.
 She goes to the closet and pulls out a Superman costume and says, "Go get 'em".
 The Puzzler attacks the Daily Planet looking for Clark Kent when Superman appears.
 The fight is carried down into the street where, after Puzzler is defeated, Bloodsport, Livewire, Riot, Silver Banshee and the Hellgrammite attack.
 When Jimmy Olsen is about to be shot, Superman goes as fast as he can and stops the bullet.
 He is now, again, faster than a speeding bullet.

 In the heated battle, Superman defeats all of the villains, then switches back to Clark Kent as he heads to the Daily Planet.
 Later, above Metropolis, Superman picks up something and tries to listen in.
 Then, dozens of Sunstone crystals grow out from the ground, damaging surrounding buildings.
 As Superman saves the city, he finds Luthor inside and controlling the ancient Kryptonian warship.
 With Metropolis having turned its back on him, Luthor declares his intent to destroy the city.

 The Sunstone crystals then form tanks and hover-craft.
 Captain Marvel, Green Lantern, the Justice Society of America and the Teen Titans arrive to intervene but are prevented from entering the city by an energy shield generated by Luthor's stolen ship, which he declares to be the Kryptonian flagship once commanded by General Dru-Zod.
 Superman goes on to damage the section of the warship that controls the remote craft with his heat, causing Luthor to release kryptonite into the ship's matrix and also to change the warship into a robot.
 Having enough, Superman takes all of his energy and flies at speed through the cockpit of the warship, destroying it and removing Luthor from the controls.
 Weakened by the kryptonite, Superman's momentum carries both himself and Luthor through the ship and high above the West River as his powers fade, causing the two to crash into the water below.

 On an island in the river Luthor and the still-depowered Superman fight each other hand-to-hand.
 Once Luthor is unconscious, Superman passes out only to awaken with his powers returned and Luthor taken into custody again.
 Flying above Metropolis, the crowd cheers and thanks him for saving their lives.
 After returning to the Planet as Clark Kent, he changes back to Superman to do some heroic deeds and to give Jimmy Olsen a new signal watch.
 After signing autographs from fans, Superman takes the Sunstone crystal Luthor used and flies to the Arctic.
-Knowing that it in fact contains blueprints and designs from his Kryptonian parents, he throws it into the landscape and watches it construct a massive citadel.
+Knowing that it contains blueprints and designs from his Kryptonian parents, Superman throws it into the landscape and watches it construct a massive citadel.
 Superman decides to use this as his new Fortress of Solitude.